sap-tutorials/Tutorials/tutorials/cos-getting-started-trial/cos-getting-started-trial.md

 [ACCORDION-BEGIN [Step 3: ](Create a new environment)]

-After creating a service instance and the corresponding credentials, for more information see [Set Up SAP Customer Order Sourcing Manually](cos-manual-setup), you can upload master data into **SAP Customer Order Sourcing**.
+[After creating a service instance and the corresponding credentials](cos-manual-setup), you can upload master data into **SAP Customer Order Sourcing**.
 You do this via a REST API.

 1. Open a new browser window, navigate to [SAP Customer Order Sourcing on SAP API Business Hub](https://api.sap.com/api/Sourcing_API/resource), and login with your email address.